 “How so?
 Andrew explains, “To be the best in pool, you need to out-think your opponent.
 Therefore, strategy, tactics and the ability to improvise, are all qualities which separate a good player from a top one.”

-Continues Andrew, “When I moved into same day logistics, I found that my skillset was transferable.
+Andrew continues, “When I moved into same day logistics, I found that my skillset was transferable.
 For in this field too, there is a need to think several steps ahead when planning routes, and to change tack at short notice when a driver is ill or busy.
-But, like anything -commitment to the job and enthusiasm always shine through in the end.”
+But, like anything – commitment to the job and enthusiasm always shine through in the end.”

 Once on the logistics ladder, Andrew rose quickly up the ranks.
 It wasn’t long before he was promoted to operations supervisor, managing the account of a large logistics company.

 “I was managing 25 people and working 12 hour days.
 It was a fantastic experience and one that came with lots of responsibility, which I loved.
 But then things changed.
 It became mentally draining and monotonous at times as I felt I was constantly fighting a losing battle covering routes when couriers were ill, and re-routing drivers when their usual routes were blocked.
 In the end, I decided to hand in my notice as I was missing out on important family time and also, career-wise, while I was in the right profession, I felt that I hadn’t quite found my niche.”

 With a talent for same day logistics, and for sniffing out new opportunities, it wasn’t long, however, before Andrew found it in collaborative logistics.
 And little did he know at the time, it was a career move that was to change his life.